wroberts4/3dwinds/docs/source/examples.rst

 .. note::

-    If **displacement_data** is not provided, then every file ending in ".flo" where the script was ran is read.
+    If **displacement-data** is not provided, then every file ending in ".flo" where the script was ran is read.

 .. note::